-- ▲ Although contributions aren't deductible for federal purposes, any growth is tax-deferred.
-(Some states do offer tax breaks for contributing.) - ▲ The plans usually offer high contribution limits, and there are no income limits for contributing. - ✓ There's generally no beneficiary age limit for contributions or distributions. - ✓ You can control the account, even after the child is of legal age. - ✓ You can make tax-free rollovers to another qualifying family member. - ▲ A special break for 529 plans allows you to front-load five years' worth of annual gift tax exclusions and make up to a \$75,000 contribution (or \$150,000 if you split the gift with your spouse) per beneficiary in 2021.
+- Although contributions aren't deductible for federal purposes, any growth is tax-deferred.
+(Some states do offer tax breaks for contributing.) - The plans usually offer high contribution limits, and there are no income limits for contributing. - A special break for 529 plans allows you to front-load five years' worth of annual gift tax exclusions and make up to an \$85,000 contribution (or \$170,000 if you split the gift with your spouse) per beneficiary in 2023. - There's generally no beneficiary age limit for contributions or distributions. - You can control the account, even after the child is of legal age.